North to Alaska (again) – Part 5

 Here another odd thing happened.
 We had stopped on the way for a restroom break and I found someone’s wallet which contained ID.
 I saved it and contacted the RCMP in Pelly’s Crossing.
 They drove by and retrieved it from me.
 Good deed done.

 Whitehorse was two nights and we visited the transportation museum where they have the world’s largest windvane.
-A DC-9 was donated and they mounted it on a swiveling stand so it could sing into the wind.
+A DC-9 DC-3 (thanks Roger Ritter) was donated and they mounted it on a swiveling stand so it could swing into the wind.

 Now being back in Canada and heading to the lower 48, Alaska is no longer on our list, or is it?